ELIZABETH WIJNSTRA 6th degree black belt, Rokudan

 Chief Instructor Jushinkan Martial Art

-Member of the Technical Committee ShotoCanada
+Former President and member of the Technical Committee ShotoCanada

 Former Chair of Karate BC Officials Council